metatyper/metatyper/README.md

 &nbsp;

 `coercion?: boolean` - A boolean that indicates whether the value should be coerced to the expected type or not.
-If `true`, an `CoercionSerializer` is added to the Meta type, which tries to convert the main value to the appropriate type.
+If `true`, a `CoercionSerializer` is added to the Meta type, which tries to convert the main value to the appropriate type.
 For example, if the Meta type is a string, and the main value is a number, the number will be cast to a string.

 &nbsp;